Treasury bond yield inversion raises worries over recession

 WHAT’S HAPPENING NOW?

-But on Tuesday, the two-year Treasury yield crossed above the 10-year yield, at 3.39%.
-The two yields flipped previously in early April.
+But on Tuesday, the two-year Treasury yield briefly crossed above the 10-year yield, before pulling back underneath at 3.42%.
+The two yields inverted previously in early April.
 Other, less-followed parts of the yield curve are also already inverted.
 Though they’re less consistent in predicting recessions as the three-month yield versus the 10-year, they show the trend is swinging toward pessimism.

 Following an inversion in 2019, the global economy plunged into recession in less than a year.
 At that time, though, the bond market did not see the pandemic coming.
 It was focused on global trade tensions and slowing growth.

 Now, the two-year yield is surging as investors become convinced the Fed will act more aggressively.
-The central bank has already pulled its key overnight rate off its record low to try to beat down high inflation and is preparing to hike rates several more times.
-The Fed has indicated it may do so by double the usual amount at some meetings.
+The central bank has already pulled its key overnight rate off its record low to try to beat down high inflation and is preparing to hike rates several more times by larger than usual amounts.

 A report Friday that showed inflation is getting worse solidified expectations among many investors that the Fed will hike overnight rates by double, or perhaps triple, the usual amount at its next meeting.